Chu–Han Contention: Background

-In August 208 BC, Xiang Liang, the supreme commander of the Chu rebels at the time, was defeated and killed in action at Dingtao by Zhang Han, a Qin general responsible for crushing the Dazexiang rebellion.
-In the fallout, Xiang Yu and Liu Bang relocated King Huai II from Xuyi to a new capital in Pengcheng (present-day Xuzhou, Jiangsu).
-In September, King Huai II ordered all the Chu leaders to attack different Qin fronts, promising them that anyone who first invaded Guanzhong, the heartland of the Qin dynasty, can lawfully claim the whole region as fief under the title "King of Guanzhong".
+In August 208 BC, Xiang Liang, the supreme commander of the Chu rebels at the time, was defeated and killed in action at Dingtao by Zhang Han.
+In the fallout of the defeat, Xiang Yu and Liu Bang relocated King Huai II from Xuyi to a new capital in Pengcheng (present-day Xuzhou, Jiangsu).
+In September, King Huai II ordered all the Chu leaders to attack different Qin fronts, promising them that anyone who first invaded Guanzhong, the heartland of the Qin dynasty, could lawfully claim the whole region as fief under the title "King of Guanzhong".
 Xiang Yu was assigned to the northern front initially as a deputy general under Song Yi, who took over the late Xiang Liang's post as supreme commander, but he soon mutinied and killed Song under the accusation of treasonous cowardice.
-Xiang Yu then led an outnumbered Chu forces to a surprise victory over Zhang Han's forces at the Battle of Julu, and after the battle controlled nine commanderies in the former Liang and Chu territories.
+Xiang Yu then led an outnumbered Chu forces to a surprise victory over Zhang Han's Qin army at the Battle of Julu, and after the battle controlled nine commanderies in the former Liang, and Chu territories.

-Fall of Qin dynasty
+Fall of the Qin dynasty

 While the bulk of the Qin forces were up north fighting Xiang Yu at Julu, Liu Bang led his forces west into the Guanzhong region via the Wu Pass, facing minimal resistance along the way due to his clever use of diplomacy, bribery and surprise attacks against the demoralized Qin defenders.
 By October 207 BCE, his army had overcome the last significant resistance in Lantian and arrived at the outskirts of the Qin capital Xianyang.
-Meanwhile in the Qin royal court, Zhao Gao had committed treason by forcing King Huhai to commit suicide, and installed another prince Ziying as a puppet ruler.
+Meanwhile, in the Qin royal court, Zhao Gao had committed treason by forcing King Huhai to commit suicide, and installed another prince Ziying as a puppet ruler.
 Ziying, however, hated Zhao Gao intensely and soon plotted with eunuchs to have him assassinated and his three clans exterminated.
 With Liu Bang's forces approaching unopposed, Ziying decided to surrender the capital, bringing an end to the Qin dynasty.
-Liu Bang treated Ziying respectfully and entered Xianyang peacefully, forbidding his troops from harming civilians and looting the capital, citing that the Qin people were also victims of the empire's tyrannical rule and thus should not be punished unjustly.
-He then publicly proclaimed that all harsh Qin laws were to be abolished except strict punishments for murder, harm and theft, earning him the love from Qin citizens.
-His deputy Xiao He also had all the Qin code of law, archives and government documents collected and relocated for preservation.
+Liu Bang treated Ziying respectfully and entered Xianyang peacefully, forbidding his troops from harming civilians and looting the capital, citing that the Qin people were also victims of the empire's tyrannical rule and thus should not be unjustly punished.
+He then publicly proclaimed that all harsh Qin laws were to be abolished except strict punishments for murder, harm and theft, earning him the love of the Qin citizens.
+His deputy Xiao He had the Qin code of law and all of its archives and government documents collected and relocated for preservation.